 Let’s talk about the basics.
 First off, it is cordless meaning no clutter from power cables.
 The 20V lithium-ion battery is large and has enough juice for 30 straight minutes of cutting—a pretty decent amount of time if you ask me.
 The downside is that the battery and charger have to be bought separately.

 As far as performance, the DCS371B has a 2.7-inch cutting capacity meaning that it can cut through materials up to 2.5f inches wide and round.
 This capacity is not huge, but the Dewalt is best suited for smaller projects that involve cutting piping and rods.
+A good table top band saw can be a good alternative to this bandsaw.

 It uses 32 x ⅞-inch blades that connect via dual-bearing blade guide rollers.
 The included blades are nothing special, though, so it is recommended to pick up some extras.